Union Pacific Railroad: Transient camp and graffiti issues

 The City of San Jose, California, threatened Union Pacific with a lawsuit in 2019 after years of complaints about transient and graffiti blight going unaddressed.
 For the first time in many years, Union Pacific cleaned out along the tracks starting in November 2019.
 San Jose Councilman Sergio Jimenez said "The reality is that Union Pacific has not been a good neighbor".

 San Jose's mayor Sam Liccardo said"At any given conference of mayors, you won't hear anyone expressing confidence that Union Pacific will respond nimbly or collaboratively," and "But we are hopeful that the (memorandum of understanding) will turn a page on Union Pacific's behavior in the past to enable a more collaborative relationship going forward."The Mercury News reports that company has been uncooperative and non responsive to working together, such as failing to come through with graffiti abatement as Union Pacific had promised the city.

-2022 Utah Legislative Action
+2022 Utah legislative action

-In 2022, Legislators in Utah brought forth two separate bills specifically aimed at Union Pacific.
+In 2022, legislators in Utah brought forth two separate bills specifically aimed at Union Pacific.
 The first, HB181, was raised after some municipalities encountered resistance from Union Pacific when attempting to upgrade rail crossings.
 In Logan, Utah, Union Pacific altered a construction agreement to require the city to pay maintenance fees in perpetuity for an upgraded crossing, a mandate which was against state code.
 The proposed legislation would make it easier for municipalities to get crossing improvements approved, and clarifies which party must pay associated maintenance costs.
-The second bill, HB405, would have required Union Pacific to replace their ageing fleet of Tier 0 switching locomotives with hydrogen or electric engines by 2028, due to Utah having very poor air quality in winter months.
-According to Utah Senator Schultz, Union Pacific was uncooperative on the switching locomotive bill if Utah did not drop the railroad crossings bill.
-Ultimately, HB181 passed, and HB405 was dropped after Union Pacific made voluntary commitments to replace several tier 0 switching locomotives with less polluting tier 2 locomotives, as well as to test some all electric ones in the Utah Roper Rail Yard.
+HB181 was ultimately passed.